Sun-Fisheries-Lab/oysteRpop/README.md

 # oysteRpop
 Small package to generate relative abundance plots and datasets.
+Data encapsulates multiple stations across multiple tributaries of the Chesapeake Bay over a period of 20+ years.

+This package contains one function for dataset and plot generation, along with a sample dataset to run.
+As the dataset expands with additional years, the framework will provide the same output.
+Therefore this package is mainly used for internal use at the Virginia Institute of Marine Science and the necessary labs therein.

 ## Installation
 ```r